Chocolate Almond Swirl Cake

 Comments

 Ooh, this frosting was so good!
-I had structural problems keeping the two layers together in our humid temps here - definitely plan on refrigerating after frosting if you have similar weather!
+I had structural problems keeping the two layers together in our humid temps here – definitely plan on refrigerating after frosting if you have similar weather!
 Against advice, I had to make the cake with Greek yogurt.
-I thinned it with water, but the cake was still a little dense (maybe for that reason, my swirls were - present but - not as lovely and pronounced as those pictured here).
+I thinned it with water, but the cake was still a little dense (maybe for that reason, my swirls were – present but – not as lovely and pronounced as those pictured here).
 I think I might prefer a butter-based cake with the icing next time.
 Still, a beautiful recipe and I learned more than a few new tricks making it.
-Thank you!
+Thank you!5 stars

 Christine

 Today, I made this cake (yet again!) but cut it in half.
 I tried the thinning of Greek yogurt, as that is what I had on hand, but would recommend the regular full fat that the recipe indicates.
-Don't get me wrong, it still delicious and I'll be eating every bite!
+Don’t get me wrong, it still delicious and I’ll be eating every bite!5 stars

 Alyssa